-There are four units which may be chosen for the transmitter.
+There are three units which may be chosen for the transmitter.

-- PV represents the units of the primary variable to be transmitted.
-This may be pressure, volume, or mass - SV represents the units of the secondary variable to be transmitted.
-This can be any of the available pressure units. - Dimension represents linear measurement units to be used when describing tank dimensions and may be chosen in Inches or meters - Density represents the density or specific gravity units products will be described with.
+- PV - represents the units of the primary variable to be transmitted.
+This may be pressure, volume, mass, or height - Dimension represents linear measurement units to be used when describing tank dimensions and may be chosen in Inches or meters - Density represents the density or specific gravity units products will be described with.